ptrandpxq/MLP_Pruning_TensorFlow/README.md

 # Simple_MNIST_Pruning_TensorFlow

-This is a repository for learning network pruning. very simple~
+This is a repository for network pruning. very simple~

 For those who want to learn how to make a simple neural network and how to prune the parameters of the model.